fgadaleta/amethix-webpage/_portfolios/nlp.md

 				We have supported ABE.AI in creating solutions for financial services for medium-sized credit unions and financial aggregators in the USA.
 The entire conversation engine has been designed and integrated with advanced NLP techniques, from off-the-shelf machine learning methods to more advanced deep learning techniques. <br />
 				Amethix implemented the most accurate Named Entity Recognition and Intent classification models, provided algorithms in the space of domain-specific language modeling, sentiment analysis and short-text queries."
 project_summary: "Abe.ai technology was built specifically for technology in banks, credit unions, and wealth managers."
-project_teaser: "Smart Financial Conversational Engine"
+project_teaser: "Smart Chatbot for Personal Finance"
 testimonial_author: "Satoshi Nakamoto - Founder of Bitcoin"
 testimonial_quote: "without Amethix we were lost and then we found them and our business went fuckin viral and we became millionaires"
 ---